tcarruth/MSEtool/README.md

 install.packages("MSEtool")
 ```

-This GitHub repository contains the development version of MSEtool, which can be installed via:
+The GitHub repository contains the development version of MSEtool, which can be installed via:

 ```
 devtools::install_github("tcarruth/MSEtool")